kienkanne/NexusMol/docs/DATA_FLOW.md

 <output_dir>/<system_name>/<system_name>.inpcrd
 ```

-The current code treats `ligand` as optional in the schema, but receptor-only runs have a known `None` handling issue in `tleap` command construction.
+The current code treats `ligand` as optional in the schema, but receptor-only runs still have a known `None` handling issue in `tleap` command construction.

 ## Amber MD Data Path